MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/Eyedropper.md

 The [Eyedropper](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.eyedropper) control can pick up a color from anywhere in your application.

 > [!NOTE]
 > The Eyedropper Control uses [RenderTargetBitmap](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.imaging.rendertargetbitmap) to get a screenshot of your app.
-In some cases RenderTargetBitmap may render incorrectly, which will cause eyedropper not to get the correct color value.
+In some cases, RenderTargetBitmap may render incorrectly, which will cause eyedropper not to get the correct color value.
 Please make sure your xaml layout is reasonable, see [here](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.imaging.rendertargetbitmap#xaml-visuals-and-rendertargetbitmap-capture-capabilities) for details.

 > [!div class="nextstepaction"]
 > [Try it in the sample app](uwpct://Controls?sample=Eyedropper)